-Play Therapy can only begin when written consent is obtained by the person or persons holding parental responsibility for the child.
+Play Therapy can only begin when written consent has been provided by those holding parental responsibility for the child.

-If Play Therapy is deemed suitable, we will arrange an in-person meeting.
+If Play Therapy feels like the right fit, we’ll arrange an in-person meeting.

-This usually lasts around 75-90 minutes, giving us time to go through the Play Therapy process, sign consent forms and address any questions or concerns you may have.
+This usually lasts around 75–90 minutes, giving us time to go through the Play Therapy process, complete consent forms and address any questions you have.
 As we will be discussing sensitive information, your child will not be present.

 This varies depending on the reason for referral, your child’s age and stage of development, their ability to engage and for how long they have been experiencing their difficulties for.
 We will discuss this as the Play Therapy process evolves.

-An initial block of 5 Play Therapy assessment sessions will be offered, to help us decide if continuing Play Therapy is best for your child.
-Feedback will be provided at the end of the block.
+An initial block of 5 Play Therapy assessment sessions will be offered, to help us determine whether continuing Play Therapy is the best approach for your child.
+Feedback will be provided at the end of this block.

 Confidentiality is upheld throughout the therapeutic process.
 I will not discuss what your child plays with or says during their sessions.
 Instead, I will share themes in your child’s play and offer ways to support your child outside of Play Therapy.